 - Data modeling

-These are the most important skills for statisticians to possess, according to the BLS:
+The following are the most important skills for statisticians to possess:

 - Mathematics: Entails a thorough understanding of calculus, linear and abstract algebra, and statistics to create and apply the models used during analysis

 - Problem-solving: Allows statisticians to come up with innovative approaches and solutions to the challenges faced by scientists, engineers, financial analysts, and business managers